binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

        </User>
     </Users>

 [Blind injection](https://www.owasp.org/index.php/Blind_XPath_Injection) is a technique that is used in many types of injection.
-A blind injection attack is used where the attacker does not know what the underlying query is, or in the case of XPath, XML document looks like, and/or when the feedback from the application reveals little detail in terms of data or error messages.
+A blind injection attack is used where the attacker does not know what the underlying query is.
+In the case of XPath, the attacker doesn't know what the XML document looks like, and/or the feedback from the application reveals little detail in terms of data or error messages.
 Often booleanised queries and/or XML Crawling are used to facilitate the blind injection attacks.

 **Booleanised Queries** are those that return very granular true/false information based on very small amounts of data supplied by the attacker.

-The following XPath query returns the first character of the first child node (no mater what it is called) of the first User:
+The following XPath query returns the first character of the first child node (no matter what it is called) of the first User:

 {linenos=off, lang="XQuery"}
     substring((//User[1]/*[1]),1,1)

-The following XPath query returns the length of the forth element (no mater what it is called) of the first User:
+The following XPath query returns the length of the fourth element (no matter what it is called) of the first User:

 {linenos=off, lang="XQuery"}
     string-length(//User[1]/*[4])